History of the House

 The house was started on Mrs. Woodward's birthday and was built on a hill, the highest land in the area, with a view of downtown.
 One of the design signatures of an Atlee B. Ayers home is the massive two-story wooden columns which grace the front of the Woodward House.

-The wide semi-circular verandah fronts the double doors that open into the Reception Room.
+The wide semi-circular veranda fronts the double doors that open into the Reception Room.
 To the right of the foyer, the Gold Room contains the gold leaf French style furniture that won the blue ribbon at the 1904 St. Louis World's Exposition.
 The ceiling is painted with murals reminiscent of the castles of Europe.
 The Reception Room leads to the double wide staircase and bay window on the landing.
 The formal reception room with oak paneling and tapestry-hung walls contains four floor-to-ceiling wooden columns that lead the eye to the beamed ceiling with original paintings.
 The Library to the left of the formal parlor contains an impressive carved wooden fireplace and cherry wood library table that was made from a massive antique piano.
 The Woodward House has two dining rooms that are accented with specially designed mahogany woodwork on the doorways, fireplace, and large buffet.
 Distinctly different and equally beautiful chandeliers grace the dining rooms.

-The original six bedrooms on the second floor have been revamped and now an auditorium with a sate, the President's Room, the Celebrity Room, powder room and two baths.
+The original six bedrooms on the second floor have been revamped and now an auditorium with a stage, the President's Room, the Celebrity Room, powder room and two baths.
 The third floor was originally the ballroom and is now used for storage.
 Its walls have pine paneling, faux painted to look like oak.
 Overall, the Mansion contains nearly 9,000 square feet of interior space.

 The house is ADA compliant and an elevator assures accessibility from the basement to the main floor to the ballroom.
 In 1995, The Woman's Club received an official State of Texas Historical Marker based on the age and history of the home.
 It has also received recognition by the National Registry of Historical Places on June 12, 1996.